Melba Liston

 Melba Doretta Liston (January 13, 1926 – April 23, 1999) was an American jazz trombonist, arranger, and composer.
-Other than those playing in all-female bands, she was the first woman trombonist to play in big bands during the 1940s and 1960s, but as her career progressed she became better known as an arranger, particularly in partnership with pianist Randy Weston.
+She was the first woman trombonist to play alongside men in big bands during the 1940s and 1960s, but as her career progressed she became better known as an arranger, particularly in partnership with pianist Randy Weston.
 Other major artists with whom she worked include Dizzy Gillespie, Billie Holiday, John Coltrane, and Count Basie.

 Biography

 Early life and education

 Liston was born in Kansas City, Missouri.
 At the age of seven, Liston's mother purchased her a trombone and she began learning to play.
 Her family encouraged her musical pursuits, as they were all music lovers.
 Liston was primarily self-taught, but she was "encouraged by her guitar-playing grandfather", with whom she spent significant time learning to play spirituals and folk songs.
 At the age of eight, she was good enough to be a solo act on a local radio station.
 At the age of 10, she moved to Los Angeles, California.
 She was classmates with Dexter Gordon, and friends with Eric Dolphy.
 After playing in youth bands and studying with Alma Hightower for three years, she decided to become a professional musician and joined the big band led by Gerald Wilson in 1943.